adjtomo/seisflows/docs/getting_started_chinook.rst

 CMTSOLUTION_1, CMTSOLUTION_2, ..., CMTSOLUTION_N.
 These tags could also
 refer to event ids or origin times, it's up to the user.

-`Here is one example of the naming schema used in a published study.
+`Here is one example of the naming scheme used in a published study.
 <https://github.com/bch0w/spectral/tree/master/nzatom/cmtsolutions>`__

 For this example, since we don't have multiple sources to choose from, we will